John Campbell: Poulton, poverty and the real way to get tough on crime

 The female attention Lee Donoghue received on Monday night was also "breathless", but that was probably incredulity.

 On a panel of six, in which he was the only male, Donoghue mansplained the risk the five women face whenever they enter a public toilet.
-The women looked at him like he was exactly the thing New Zealand First fear they’ll encounter, a dick.
+The women looked at him like he was exactly the thing New Zealand First fear they’ll encounter – a d**k.

 "We are not on another planet, people are concerned about this," Donoghue said, from another planet.
 "We have people basically saying to us, 'Hey, I was assaulted in a bathroom by a biological male, this is wrong.'"